cmpute/point-cloud-compression-benchmark/README.md

 To run the benchmark, you need a Python environment with the following packages: `numpy`, `DracoPy`, `pcl.py`, `laspy[lazrs]`.

 You also need a 100-frame sequence of point cloud data.

 The tested data used here are generated with the CARLA simulator.
+Each point in the cloud has a structure of (x, y, z, intensity), all represented by 32-bit floats.

 ## Results